Search Docs

 • decoration - decoration of the button.
 Useful when you want to add custom background, foreground, shadow, paddings etc. Default value is always no decoration.

 • onClick - the callback that is invoked when the button is clicked.
-Parameter does not have a default value.
+By default it is a no-op.

 • icon - the icon content of the button.
 If null, it will not be rendered.
 Default value is null.